Jerry Falwell Jr. Resigns As Liberty University's President

 Late Monday, the university released a statement that said Falwell had agreed to resign earlier in the day but then backtracked.
 At that time, Falwell told NPR via text message that things were "still up in the air."

-Falwell, a leading evangelical ally of President Trump's, steps down from Liberty after Reuters reported Monday that his former business partner, Giancarlo Granda, claimed he was engaged in a long-term relationship with Falwell and his wife in which Granda engaged in sexual acts with Falwell's wife while Falwell looked on.
+Falwell, a leading evangelical ally of President Trump's, steps down from Liberty after Reuters reported Monday that his former business partner, Giancarlo Granda, claimed he was engaged in a long-term relationship with Falwell and his wife, Becki, in which Granda engaged in sexual acts with Falwell's wife while Falwell looked on.

+The day before the report was published Falwell told the Washington Examiner that the relationship, which he described as his wife's affair, was a "fatal attraction" situation in which a former family friend tried to extort Falwell and his wife for money.
+Falwell told NPR that his focus on Liberty after taking over as president in 2007 likely led to his wife's indiscretion.

+"During that time, I kind of neglected my wife and kids because I was so immersed in Liberty and making sure it was successful, and that's probably what caused Becki's mistake," he said in the interview.

 The university in Lynchburg, Va., which was founded by Falwell's late father, abides by a strict honor code that states sexual activity is only permitted between one man and one woman within marriage.